shopware5/devdocs/source/developers-guide/rest-api/examples/filter/index.md

 ## Introduction

 In this article, you will find examples of the provided resource usage for different operations.
 For each analyzed scenario, we provide an example of the data that you are expected to provide to the API, as well as an example response.
-Please read the page covering the **[category API resource](/developers-guide/rest-api/api-resource-categories/)** if you haven't yet, to get more information about the category resource and the data it provides.

 ## Filter by language